 Protect yourself even further by visiting the office before hiring the movers.
 You can get a good idea of the culture and expertise at the office as you speak to the receptionists.
 Discuss your move at the same time so that any loose ends can be quickly added to your contract.

 6. Insurance Coverage

 Insurance coverage may not be at the top of your moving day list, but it’s critically important.
-Your state to state movers must be insured.
+Your moving company must be insured.
 Check on the coverage yourself.
 Also, If the policy is brand new or has been reinstated several times, take these facts into consideration.
 There may be some issues with this particular mover.

 Insurance policies typically cover several key items, including: